• Skip to primary navigation

 Maple roasted brussel sprouts and carrots with chicken on a white ceramic platter with olive wood servers.

-These roasted Brussel sprouts and carrots pairs wonderfully with many dinner recipes, including Dutch Oven Whole Chicken with Meyer Lemon and Instant Pot-friendly Pressure Cooked Peas and Pancetta Risotto.
+These roasted Brussel sprouts and carrots pair wonderfully with many dinner recipes, including our Dutch Oven Whole Chicken with Meyer Lemon and Pressure Cooked Peas and Pancetta Risotto.
 This roasted veggie side also tastes delicious with other sides, like Miso Mashed Potatoes and Pan-Roasted Potatoes with Herbs.

 Jump to: